Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" style="height: 35px;"/>

-> Shoot for the moon.
-Even if you miss, you'll land among the stars.
+> Success is the progressive realization of a worthy goal or ideal.

 <!-- QUOTE_END -->